Meysam-shirdel/GAN-Image-Coloring/README.md

 This section delves into the practical aspects of the project's implementation.

 ### 4.1.
 Dataset
-Dataset contains 10 colorless human character icons.
+Dataset contains 10 colorless human character icons as input.
 Every input image has 25 identical sample of colored with different patterns.

 Metadata.csv involves information about every input and output image.
 - **input:** name of input image